 Interesting Read – Which is the Best ABS Glue? | The Definitive Guide on Bonding ABS Properly

 Gluing plastics is not rocket science.
+Best plastic glue is only half battle own rest depends on how effective you are in joining plastics.
+Although very simple, it might lead to making some tiny mistakes compromising the bond.
 So here are a few tips to make joining plastics more efficient.

 1. Clean your Plastic Surface – Before gluing, always wash plastic with soap.
 Using a specific cleaner can make it easier.
 Soaking the plastic in isopropyl alcohol is another excellent option.
 Dry properly.
 Don’t touch the plastic with bare hands to minimize excess oil.